MicrosoftDocs/Devices-docs/surface-hub/meet-on-surface-hub.md

 **What happens if I forget to tap End session at the end of a meeting, and someone else uses the Surface Hub later?**

 - Surface Hub only cleans up meeting content when users tap **End session**.
 If you leave the meeting without tapping **End session**, the device will return to the welcome screen after some time.
-From the welcome screen, users have the option to resume the previous session or start a new one.
+From the welcome screen, users can resume the previous session or start a new one.
 You can also disable the ability to resume a session if **End session** is not pressed.

 **Are documents recoverable?**